markc/bojax/README.md

 You have to manually create thumbnail and halfsize images if you care about the download size on the front and posting pages.
-Use a max-width of 120px for thumbnails and max-width of 800px or max-height of 640px (which ever is less) for the halfsize images to be consistant.
-An example listing of the images from the [/8] posting is...
+Use a max-width of 120px for thumbnails and max-width of 640px or max-height of 360px (which ever is less) for the halfsize images to be consistant.
+An example listing of the images from the [/10] posting is...

-    -rw-r--r-- 1 admin daemon   66631 Feb  3 13:02 double-rainbow-halfsize.jpg
+    -rw-rw-r-- 1 admin daemon  11212 Feb  3 13:44 n5-owncloud-halfsize.jpg
-    -rw-r--r-- 1 admin daemon    9861 Feb  3 12:37 double-rainbow-thumbnail.jpg
+    -rw-rw-r-- 1 admin daemon   5149 Feb  3 13:44 n5-owncloud-thumbnail.jpg
-    -rw-r--r-- 1 admin daemon 2147488 Jan 29 19:44 double-rainbow.jpg
+    -rw-rw-r-- 1 admin daemon 109344 Feb  3 13:44 n5-owncloud.jpg

 ## [index.html]